Tur Abdin: Modern

 As of 2019, an estimated between 2,000 and 3,000 of the country's 25,000 Assyrians live in Tur Abdin, and they are spread among 30 villages, hamlets, and towns.
-Some of these locations are dominated by Asssyrians while others are dominated by the Kurds.
+Some of these locations are dominated by Assyrians while others are dominated by the Kurds.
 As part of a return movement, some Syriac Orthodox Christians returned to Tur Abdin villages from Germany, Sweden and Switzerland.
 Some have also relocated to Tur Abdin from Syria and other parts of Turkey, due to the Islamic State and Kurdish–Turkish conflict, respectively.

 The late patriarch of the Syriac Orthodox Church, Ignatius Aphrem I Barsoum, authored a detailed work on the history of Tur Abdin up to his time, titled Maktbonuto d-ʿal ʾatro d-Ṭur ʿabdin, with a posthumously-published Arabic translation by Boulos Behnam (1963) and an English translation entitled History of Tur Abdin by Matti Moosa (2009).
 Due to his ecclesiastical position, Barsoum had great opportunities to gather significant and previously little-known information for these biographies from various Syriac prayer books, lectionaries, liturgical texts, and gospels in various churches throughout the East, particularly in Tur Abdin.
 He also discovered manuscripts that were unknown to other Orientalists, who had to rely on those available in Western libraries.

 Historians of Eastern Christianity have often overlooked Tur Abdin.
 In this region, Syriac liturgy is still celebrated in ancient churches by a community of Syriac Christian monks and villagers.
-Although the Syriac Orthodox and Syriac Catholic populations have been severely reduced through migration, outside interest in the area’s culture has grown in recent years.
+Although the Syriac Orthodox and Syriac Catholic populations have been severely reduced through migration, outside interest in the area's culture has grown in recent years.
 With improved accessibility and the greater political stability of southeastern Turkey, the region has also become an increasingly popular destination for tourists.